bvirk/HocusPocus/domain/data/pages/en/docs/nnnapi/index.md

 Parse error occurs when PHP throws one of the fatal errors that cannot be caught in an exception handler.
 It is then printed in raw format on the status line.
 </div>

-IsPhpErr and redrawDir is defined on pages that enherents fra class StdMenu
+IsPhpErr, redrawDir and redrawUpperDir is defined on pages that enherents fra class StdMenu

 ```
  <script>
    const isPHPErr='errOrConf';
    const redrawDir='redrawDir';
+   const redrawUpperDir='redrawUpperDir';
 ```

 EOMD,srcf('defines.php','IS_PHP_ERR',1,'CONFIRM_COMMAND',1),<<<EOMD